Team insights provide you with insights on the hand hygiene of your team.

-Each bar in the chart is an employee working at the hospital.
-By default, we can see the compliance level for the past month of everybody who has worked at the hospital.
+Each bar in the chart represents a staff member wearing a Sani ID that has been registered by a Sani Sensor.
+By default, we can see the hand hygiene level for the past month.
 The colours indicate the performance, with green showing the most compliant staff and red showing the poorest performers.

 Hovering over the different colours you can read how many staff members each colour group consists of.

 The date range filter allows you to zoom in on a specific time period.
 In the interest of employee confidentiality, we allow you to view a minimum of a single week of data at a time.

 “Not enough data”